AmberGraceRblx/pract/docs/api/symbols.md

 ## Pract.OnUnmountWithHost

 Can be used as a key in the props of an Instance-modifying element.
-Will fire the listener when the element is unmounted in a defered thread.
+Will fire the listener when the element is unmounted, in a spawned thread.
 The value in props should be typed as `(rbx: any) -> ()`

 ```lua
 type Props = {}